-Malaysia’s capital is a vibrant hub of cutting-edge tech, lush green parkland, bustling shopping spaces and a reverential love of its past.
-Visitors to this stunning city, in the heart of the country’s mainland, can expect a heady mix of good food, stunning sights and stories to take back home with them.
+Malaysia’s capital Kuala Lumpur is a vibrant hub of cutting-edge tech, lush green parkland, bustling shopping spaces and a reverential love of its past.
+Visitors to this stunning city, in the heart of the country’s mainland, can expect a heady mix of good food, stunning sights and stories to take back home with them – not mention the day trips like Kuala Lumpur to Genting Highlands.
+No wonder, there are many places to visit in Kuala Lumpur.

-While any city has tons to see and do, Kuala Lumpur can be savoured over the course of a 48-hour stay, with plenty of highlights, not least the Batu Caves north of the city, or any number of natural wonders beyond its borders.
-Here are a few recommended places to visit during a fleeting Kuala Lumpur love affair.
+While Kuala Lumpur has tons to see and do, the good thing is that it can be savored over the course of a 48-hour stay, with plenty of highlights.
+And speaking of the highlights or must-see places in Kuala Lumpur, here are a few recommended places to visit during your trip…

 Sri Mahamariamman Temple